Music on Jewish Themes

 As its title suggests, Meditation on Sh’ma Koleinu is a reflective piece, based around the melody of the prayer from the Yom Kippur liturgy.
 The origin of the melody is not known.
 The structure of this meditation is the harmonized melody itself, followed by four variations, the last of which brings us back to the original melody.

-Cantor Jason Green – Tenor; Cantor Steven Lees – Baritone; Stephen Dickenson – Piano
+Cantor Jason Greene – Tenor; Cantor Steven Lees – Baritone; Stephen Dickinson – Piano

-Kaddish is a Prayer of praises to God in the Jewish Liturgy.
 The central theme of the Kaddish is the magnification and sanctification of God’s name.
-In the Liturgy there are different versions of the Kaddish are used functionally as separators between sections of the service.
+In the Liturgy different versions of the Kaddish are used functionally as separators between sections of the service.

-“The Mourner’s Kaddish”, said as part of the mourning rituals in Judaism in all prayer services, as well as at funerals and memorials.
-Mourners say Kaddish to show that despite the loss they still praise God.
+“The Mourner’s Kaddish” is recited as part of the mourning rituals in Judaism in all prayer services, as well as at funerals and memorials.
+Mourners say Kaddish to show that despite their loss they still praise God.

 This concert setting of Kaddish Yatom was written in 2006.